CESNET/dp3/docs/configuration/event_logging.md

 # Groups

-The default groups record task execution, processed tasks by source, and task-executor hook statistics.
-Hook event names are declared dynamically because they include each hook's family, context, and callback name.
+The default groups record task execution, processed tasks by source, and secondary-module hook statistics.
+Hook event names are declared dynamically and use the namespace `<hook-family>/<callback>/<context>/<metric>`.
+The callback includes bound `partial` arguments, while the single context component identifies the hook's entity, attribute, or snapshot scope.
 EventCountLogger buffers each group's increments in memory and flushes them according to its `sync_interval` or `sync_limit` setting.
 See the [telemetry guide](../howto/telemetry.md#5-check-secondary-module-hooks) for the hook metrics and their interpretation.